One Man Dog: Critical reception

 Upon the release of the album, Berwyn Life critic Steve Sparacio said that it "is certainly James Taylor's best album."
 He noted that, "Upon first listening, no song on One Man Dog stands out.
 But as an entity the album holds together extremely well.
 It may be paradoxical but only after you're able to view One Man Dog as a whole entity do you realize that some of the songs individually are very good."
 Sparacio identified the themes of the album to be an "affirmation" of Taylor's life at the time, being newly married to Carly Simon and off drugs, and a realization that, if he was going to cope with his life, he needed to turn inward.

 Forest Park Review critic John Griffin praised the album's short songs for avoiding the monotony of similar slow melodies that he felt marred Taylor's previous album, Mud Slide Slim (1971).
 Record World said One Man Dog "contains some interesting departures from [Taylor's] earlier work."
 Calgary Herald critic Jim Rennie felt the best song on the album was the traditional folk song "One Morning in May", writing that "Taylor joins forces vocally with luscious Linda Ronstadt, and the result is so good I think the combination is worth an album of its own."

-On the other hand, Allmusic critic William Ruhlmann considered the album to be a "letdown", saying that "a lot of it was sketchy and seemingly unfinished, and none of it had the impact of the best songs on the last two albums."
+On the other hand, Allmusic critic William Ruhlmann wrote years later that the album was a "letdown", saying that "a lot of it was sketchy and seemingly unfinished, and none of it had the impact of the best songs on the last two albums."